Z-KongHou/Z-KongHou.github.io/content/Beginner/_index.md

 ---
-title: Documentation
+title: Beginner
 next: first-page
 ---

-This is a demo of the theme's documentation layout.
+This is the Beginner book.

 ## Hello, World!